MCA-Bench: A Multimodal Benchmark for Evaluating CAPTCHA Robustness Against VLM-based Attacks: Conclusion

 \section{Conclusion}

-MCA-Bench is the first unified benchmark exposing that while LoRA-based \cite{hu2022lora} attack agents on state-of-the-art vision–language models succeed over 96\% on visual and shallow-semantic CAPTCHAs, they drop below 2.5\% on challenges requiring physical interaction or multi-step reasoning, revealing the insufficiency of traditional single-dimensional obfuscation.
-To close this gap, we propose a tightly integrated human–machine verification paradigm that blends perception, action, and reasoning via three core principles: deep modality coupling continuously fuses visual cue localization, logical inference, and interactive input in an adaptive challenge pipeline that adjusts task complexity in real time to user behavior; behavior-anchored validation differentiates real humans from scripted or automated inputs by analyzing interaction trajectory dynamics—timing, continuity, and subtle irregularities—thereby validating intent and naturalness; and session-specific semantic personalization injects a unique semantic context into each CAPTCHA instance so automated solvers cannot reuse or precompute solutions, forcing per-session reasoning.
-Together, these components yield a cognitively rich, adaptive, and human-centered verification framework with dramatically improved robustness against advanced AI-driven attacks.
+MCA-Bench is the first unified benchmark showing that although LoRA-based attack agents achieve over 96\% accuracy on visual and shallow-semantic CAPTCHAs, their performance drops below 2.5\% on tasks involving physical interaction or multi-step reasoning—highlighting the limits of single-dimensional obfuscation.
+To address this gap, we introduce a tightly integrated human–machine verification paradigm built on three principles: (1) deep modality coupling — jointly fusing visual cue localization, logical inference, and interactive input in an adaptively evolving pipeline; (2) behavior-anchored validation — identifying humans through interaction trajectories such as timing, continuity, and subtle irregularities; and (3) session-specific semantic personalization — injecting unique semantic context into each challenge to prevent reuse or precomputation.
+Together, these principles create a cognitively rich, adaptive verification framework that substantially strengthens robustness against advanced AI-driven attacks.